robotix/2020.robotix.in/_events/bricks.markdown

 * There will be multiple hollow and solid blocks of two different shapes i.e. cubical and cylindrical.

-* The robot will be given a number of blocks required sent by us via Bluetooth transmission.
+* The robot will be sent the number of blocks required via Bluetooth transmission at the start of the run.

-* This transmitted data will be known only to the robot and not the participant.

 * The solid blocks will be of different shapes and have to be placed on their corresponding platforms present at different heights.